-Future Land Use and Development: Economic Development Objective 1 Promote a "business-friendly" atmosphere in Su lphur to attract new businesses and l retain exi sting or ies.
-Strategies Major Implementation Tools Priority Implementation Timing on angles ingor implementation roots 1-2-3 Year 1-3 Year 3-5 Year 5-10 Appoint a City staff person as the "Economic Budget Process and Funding, Development Coordinator" to work on Program Development and 3 Х business retention and recruitment activities.
-Implementation, Coordination Continue to work with regional and state Budget Process and Funding, agencies on strategies to bring new businesses Program Development and and business opportunities to Sulphur.
-These Implementation, Coordination agencies include the Calcasieu Visitor and Convention Bureau, the Southwest Louisiana Economic Development Alliance (the 2 Х umbrella organization of the Chamber SWLA, the SWLA Alliance Foundation, and the Southwest Louisiana Partnership for Economic Development), the Louisiana Department of Economic Development, and others.
-Work with the Calcasieu Visitors and Budget Process and Funding, Convention Bureau and the local hotel Program Development and 3 x industry to identify and promote special events Implementation, Facility Plans, 3 Λ and sports.
-Coordination The City should create a "Welcome to Budget Process and Funding, Sulphur" sign in the medians of all of the Capital Improvement major corridors into the City as an example of Programs, Program 2 x appropriate signage and landscaping, similar to Development and Z Λ the sign on Ruth Street just north of Interstate- Implementation, Facility Plans, 10.
-Coordination
+Future Land Use and Development: E conomic Development Obj ective 1 Promote a "business-friendly" atmosphere in Su lphur to attract new businesses and l retain exi sting or ies.
+Strategies Priority Implementation Timing Suarges Major Implementation Tools 1-2-3 Year 1-3 Year 3-5 Year 5-10 Appoint a City staff person as the "Economic Budget Process and Funding, Development Coordinator" to work on Program Development and 3 Х business retention and recruitment activities.
+Implementation, Coordination Continue to work with regional and state agencies on strategies to bring new businesses and business opportunities to Sulphur.
+These Budget Process and Funding, Program Development and Implementation, Coordination agencies include the Calcasieu Visitor and Convention Bureau, the Southwest Louisiana Economic Development Alliance (the 2 X umbrella organization of the Chamber SWLA, the SWLA Alliance Foundation, and the Southwest Louisiana Partnership for Economic Development), the Louisiana Department of Economic Development, and others.
+Work with the Calcasieu Visitors and Convention Bureau and the local hotel industry to identify and promote special events and sports.
+Budget Process and Funding, Program Development and Implementation, Facility Plans, Coordination 3 X The City should create a "Welcome to Sulphur" sign in the medians of all of the major corridors into the City as an example of appropriate signage and landscaping, similar to the sign on Ruth Street just north of Interstate- 10.
+Budget Process and Funding, Capital Improvement Programs, Program Development and Implementation, Facility Plans, Coordination 2 X